-6. COUNCIL
+6. MEMBERS OF COUNCIL

-The Council shall consist of the following:
+The Society Council (“Council”) shall consist of the following Members (“Members of Council”):

-The Officers except the Auditor
+The Officers elected by the Annual General Meeting

 The Immediate Past President

-A minimum of eight (8) additional Members elected by the Annual General Meeting.
+A minimum of four (4) additional Members (“General Members of Council”) elected by the Annual General Meeting.

-The President, Vice-President, Secretary and Treasurer (or Secretary-Treasurer) shall be elected by successive ballots in that order at the Annual General Meeting.

-The Members of the Council shall be elected by ballot at the Annual General Meeting after the Officers have been elected.

-Candidates for positions as Officers or Members of the Council shall be nominated by members of the Society at the Annual General Meeting, or in writing signed by any two (2) members and received by the Secretary before the time of such meeting.
+Candidates for Members of the Council, including Officers, shall be nominated by any two (2) Members of the Society members at the Annual General Meeting, or in writing signed by any two (2) Members and received by the Secretary before the time of such meeting.
 Every candidate shall before election signify personally or in writing his or her acceptance of nomination.

-All Officers and Members of Council shall be eligible for immediate re-election PROVIDED ALWAYS that no person having held the same office either of President or Vice-President for two successive years shall be eligible for immediate re-election to that office.
+All Members of Council shall be eligible for immediate re-election with the provision that no person shall hold the office of President or Vice-President for more than two successive years.

+The Officers (President, Vice-President, Secretary and Treasurer) shall be elected by successive ballots in that order at the Annual General Meeting.

+Each Member of Council, including Officers, shall complete a Conflict of Interest Declaration Form within twenty (20) working days of election and submit this to the Immediate Past President.

+Each Officer shall complete a Qualifications of Officers Declaration Form within twenty (20) working days of election and submit this to the Immediate Past President.

+The General Members of the Council shall be elected by vote at the Annual General Meeting after the Officers have been elected.

+The Members of Council shall take office immediately after the close of the Annual General Meeting at which they are elected and shall have full control of the management of the Society except where otherwise provided for in these rules.

 The Council shall have powers to appoint members of the Society to fill any casual vacancies.

-The Officers and Council shall take office immediately after the close of the Annual General Meeting at which they are elected and shall have full control of the management of the Society except where otherwise provided for in these rules.

-At any meeting of the Council four (4) members shall form a quorum
+7. COUNCIL OPERATIONSAt any meeting of the Council four (4) Members, including at least one Officer, shall form a quorum.

 The Council may delegate any of its powers and duties to sub-committees consisting of such member or members of the Society as it may resolve, provided that at least one member (1) of each sub-committee shall be a member of the Council, and may grant to such sub-committees the power to co-opt other persons whether members of the Society or not.

-Meetings of the Council shall be called by the Secretary (or Secretary - Treasurer) on the instructions of the President or on the receipt of a request signed by not less than four (4) Members of the Council.
+Meetings of the Council shall be called by the Secretary on the instructions of the President or on the receipt of a request signed by not fewer than four (4) Members of the Council.

-Council meetings may be conducted face to face with decisions by voice or by show of hands, as well as by audio/video conference calls wherein decisions may be made by oral votes alone.
+Council meetings may be conducted face-to-face with decisions by voice or by show of hands, as well as by audio/video conference calls wherein decisions may be made by oral votes alone.

-7. FINANCES
+8. FINANCES

 The control and investment of the funds of the Society shall be wholly within the power of the Council, which may open and operate accounts at any bank or banks as it deems fit.
-The Trustees of any such accounts shall be the Treasurer (or Secretary- Treasurer) and any two Officers or Members of the Council appointed by the Council for that purpose, cheques and withdrawal warrants shall be signed by any two of the Trustees.
+The signatories of any such accounts shall be the Treasurer and at least three (3) other Members of Council appointed by the Council for that purpose.
+Electronic payments, cheques and withdrawal warrants shall be signed or authorised by any two of the signatories.

-The Treasurer (or Secretary-Treasurer) shall keep a correct account of all funds received and expended by the Society and provide a report on all financial activity for each meeting of the Council, and shall prepare at the end of each financial year a Balance Sheet and Statement of Accounts for that year.
+The Treasurer shall keep a correct account of all funds received and expended by the Society and provide a report on all financial activity for each meeting of the Council, and shall prepare at the end of each financial year a Balance Sheet and Statement of Accounts for that year.